Dexalot/dexalot-docs/docs/PortfolioSub.md

 # PortfolioSub

-*&quot;DEXALOT TEAM&quot;*
+> Subnet Portfolio

-> &quot;DEXALOT Subnet Portfolio&quot;
+Receives messages from mainnet for deposits and sends withdraw requests to mainnet.
+It also transfers tokens between traders as their orders gets matched.

-*Receives messages from mainnet and executes the trader balances and send withdraw requests to mainnet&quot;          Allows to withdraw native token to the subnet wallet and deposit from subnet wallet&quot;          TradePairs needs EXECUTOR_ROLE on PortfolioSub contract.*
+*Allows one to withdraw and deposit native token from/to the subnet wallet.
+Any other token has be be           deposited via PortfolioBridge using processXFerPayload function.
+It can only be invoked by a bridge           provider&#39;s message receive event.
+Any other token token including ALOT (native) can be withdrawn to mainnet using withdrawToken that will           send the holdings back to the user&#39;s wallet in the mainnet.
+TradePairs needs to have EXECUTOR_ROLE on PortfolioSub contract.
+If a trader deposits a token and has 0 ALOT in his subnet wallet, this contract will make a call           to GasStation to deposit a small amount of ALOT to the user&#39;s wallet to be used for gas.
+In return, It will deduct a tiny amount of the token transferred.*

 ## Methods